Darkade/Darkade.github.io/_posts/2020-11-18-dnd-how-often-to-roll.md

 We can extend the concept of the [Bernoulli Distribution] to answer the following question: In average how many failures will I observe before observing a success?

-That is to say: (in average) how many tails will land before the first heads land? or, more to our own interest, **how many times will I have to roll before succeeding at this task given my current Bonus at this DC?**
+That is to say: (in average) how many coin tosses will I have to make before the first heads land? or, more to our own interest, **how many times will I have to roll before succeeding at this task given my current Bonus at this DC?**

-**Keep in mind that whenever I say "before" in this context it means _before and up to_** Meaning If you are expected to roll trice before seeing a success, then you would be expected to have a success in your third roll ~~on average.~~
+**Keep in mind that whenever I say "before" in this context it means _before and up to_.** Meaning if you are expected to roll trice before seeing a success, then you would be expected to have a success in your third roll ~~on average.~~

 In probability this number is described by the [Geometric Distribution].
 Which can be thought of the probability distribution of as: the number of of Bernoulli Trials needed to get a success.